SeanDS/zero/docs/solution/index.rst

     In order to be combined, the solutions must have identical frequency vectors.

-Solutions can be combined in two ways as determined by :meth:`.combine`'s ``merge_groups`` flag.
-When ``merge_groups`` is ``False`` (the default), the groups in each source solution are copied into the resulting solution.
-The default group in each source solution is copied into a group with the name of the corresponding source solution, and other groups have the corresponding source solution's name appended in brackets.
-This form of combination supports the ``sol_a + sol_b`` syntax.
-When ``merge_groups`` is ``True``, the groups in each source solution are merged in the resulting solution.
-This requires that the source solutions contain *no* identical functions in cases where the group names are the same (including the default group).

-The resulting solution's group names can be changed using :meth:`.rename_group`.
+The groups in each source solution are copied into a group with the same name in the resulting solution.
+This means the default group in each source solution is will be merged.
+It is up to the user to rename groups using :meth:`~.Solution.rename_group` or :meth:`~.Solution.merge_groups` prior to the merge if this behaviour is not desired.

 .. hint::